 Phil, you’re a treasure.

-Finally, a few shiny stars delivered to the hottest teams in baseball:
+Finally, here are a few shiny gold stars delivered to the hottest teams in baseball:

-- New York Mets – Criticized for pre-deadline moves, the Mets are now two games back of a Wild Card berth
+New York Mets – Criticized for pre-deadline moves, the Mets are now two games back of the Wild Card

-- San Francisco Giants – Left for dead, the Giants have a winning record and a legitimate shot at the postseason
+San Francisco Giants – Left for dead, the Giants have a winning record and a legit shot at the postseason

 This has been Gold Stars, where the beers are cold and the baseballs are signed.